-(e) Fair Value
+(d) Fair Value

 Fair value is determined based on the price that would be received if the asset is sold in an orderly transaction between market participants at the measurement date.
 The hierarchy level assigned to each investment classified as a cash equivalent is based on the Company's assessment of the transparency and reliability of the inputs used in the valuation of each instrument at the measurement date.
-Assets and liabilities measured and reported at fair value are classified and disclosed in one of the following categories based on the nature of the inputs that are significant to the fair value measurements in their entirety.
-In certain cases, the inputs used to measure fair value may fall into different levels of the fair value measurement hierarchy.
+Assets and liabilities measured and reported at fair value are classified and disclosed in one of the following categories based on the nature of the inputs used to measure fair value may fall into different levels of the fair value measurement hierarchy.
 In such cases, an investment's classification within the fair value measurement hierarchy is based on the lowest level of input that is significant to the fair value measurement.